 The 40th anniversary of "Prague Spring" was commemorated in 2008, and in 2009, Europe celebrated the 20th anniversary of the fall of the Berlin Wall.
 The interdisciplinary project "68/89 - Art.Contemporary.History." involved the joint effort of the Centre for Contemporary History Research in Potsdam, the Institute of Contemporary History in Prague and four theatres in the Czech Republic and Germany: Archa Theatre Prague, Kampnagel Hamburg, Sophiensaele Berlin and Centrum experimentalního divadla (Centre for Experimental Theatre) / Divadlo Husa na provázku (Goose on a String Theatre) in Brno.
-Theatre productions (Everything will change (external link, opens in a new window), Exit 89 (external link, opens in a new window), Nico - Sphinx of Ice (external link, opens in a new window)), discussion and film series, art projects, lectures and concerts (Performing 68/89 (external link, opens in a new window), Transforming 68/89 - The Velvet Festival (external link, opens in a new window)) have been realized.
+Theatre productions (Everything will change, Exit 89, Nico - Sphinx of Ice), discussion and film series, art projects, lectures and concerts (Performing 68/89, Transforming 68/89 - The Velvet Festival) have been realized.

 The project "68/89 - Art.Contemporary.History." strived to do justice to the multifaceted and often contradictory aspects of these turning points of history.
 The programme, created in cooperation with partners from the fields of science and the arts, focused on the reform process of former Czechoslovakia in 1968.
 It evaluated "Prague Spring" as part of the social protest movements and cultural avant-garde in Europe of the late 1960s.
 However, the project also went beyond 1968 and examined the cultural development following the conclusion of the reforms in Czechoslovakia, the fate of the East-West contacts during their "normalisation" and how the 68ers influenced the fall of the Iron Curtain.
 In the end, the programme examined how the commemoration of the momentous historic events of 1968 and 1989 functions today, which myths and symbols have become engrained in our collective memory and what significance the collapse of communism has on 1968 in hindsight.

 "Real Life" refers to the Zipp projects which examined the reality of life in Germany and the Czech Republic through a variety of artistic formats.
-German and Czech radio broadcasters were collaborating on the project "rádio d-cz (external link, opens in a new window)" featuring five radio artworks by writers, radio play producers and composers who captured individual and collective experiences and presented them to radio audiences in both countries.
-The theatre collective Rimini Protokoll, acclaimed for its work with amateur actors, was developing a theatre project titled "Vùng biên gió'i (external link, opens in a new window)".
+German and Czech radio broadcasters were collaborating on the project "rádio d-cz" featuring five radio artworks by writers, radio play producers and composers who captured individual and collective experiences and presented them to radio audiences in both countries.
+The theatre collective Rimini Protokoll, acclaimed for its work with amateur actors, was developing a theatre project titled "Vùng biên gió'i".
 Using archived materials and amateur actors from Dresden and Prague, the group presented a performance based on fictitious local specifics.
-"Breathless (external link, opens in a new window)" is a documentary film series, initiated by DOK Leipzig, the International Leipzig Festival for Documentary and Animation Films, and the Documentary Film Institute in Prague, which examines the upheavals that have taken place in Germany and the Czech Republic in the past decades.
+"Breathless (opens in a new window)" is a documentary film series, initiated by DOK Leipzig, the International Leipzig Festival for Documentary and Animation Films, and the Documentary Film Institute in Prague, which examines the upheavals that have taken place in Germany and the Czech Republic in the past decades.